-Street Trading is the selling or offering for sale of any article in the street.
-This includes food such as burgers, kebabs, doughnuts etc. or other things such as household items.
 All streets in Hart are designated as Consent Streets.
-This means that any person who wishes to sell items from a trailer or stall in a street must first obtain a Street Trading Consent from Hart District Council.
-If you’re planning to sell food, you’ll need a valid Food Safety Certificate.
-The council will inspect your vehicle or stall to make sure it meets hygiene standards.
+This means that any person who wishes to sell items from a trailer or stall in a street must first obtain Street Trading Consent from Hart District Council.
+If you are going to be selling food you will need to be registered as a food business with the council and you’ll need a valid Food Safety Certificate.

 You may not need a Street Trading Consent if you are:

 - Trading as a pedlar under licence issued by a Police Authority